 |Car leather||50||decrease in favour of free of chrome|

 Source: Magazine "Leder & Häute Markt" 3/2008, page 46.

 Primary tanning is not always sufficient to maintain the desired characteristics specified by the customer.
 It is therefore re-tanned.
-The tannins used for this process are different from those used in the primary tanning stage.
+The tannins used for this process can be different from those used in the primary tanning stage.
+After chrome tanning, the leather is often re-tanned with vegetable tanning agents.
+Such a process is called combination tanning.
 This process is called combination tanning.
 Re-tanning affects the feel of the leather, the dyeability, fullness of the leather, the fineness of the grain and the stability of grain and other factors such as light fastness before finishing.

 Re-tanning also has a fading effect which can be enhanced by lightening tannins.
 This is important for light aniline leather without pigmentation.
 After chrome tanning, leather is green-bluish.
 The leather dye has no opacity.
 White leather would then be always greenish-bluish.
 By re-tanning, the leather can be bleached to get better results.